Sufficient condition for dispersal-induced growth on dynamic networks: Main results

-The proof of this proposition relies on the minoration of the growth given in the following proposition. \begin{prop} Consider the system $\Sigma(r_i^k ,\ell_{i,j}^k,m,T)$ on the underlying network \eqref{UN}.
-Consider the $T-$circuit $\mathcal{C}$ defined by \eqref{circuit} and its growth index $\chi^{\mathcal{C}}$.
-Then there exist $T^*$ and constants $C >0$ and $\mu>0$ (independent of $m$) such that \beq T > T^* \implic x_{i^1(0)}(T) \geq C m^L \e^{T\left(\chi^{\mathcal{C}}- \mu \times m \right)} x_{i^1(0)}(0) \feq where $L$ is the total length of the circuit. \end{prop} So, after one period, the value of the population size at the beginning site of the T-circuit is minorized by $C m^L \e^{T\left(\chi^{\mathcal{C}}- \mu \times m \right)}$ times the initial value.
-If this number is greater than 1 the size of the population is increasing.
-The proof of this proposition, which is elementary but a bit intricate, is given in appendix \ref{demprop}.
-We give here the idea behind the proof. \bito \item We isolate the T-circuit $\mathcal{C}$ from the whole dynamic network by cutting all the links incoming from outside of $\mathcal{C}$ and we add to each site of $\mathcal{C}$ outgoing links {\em to the clouds} such that the total number of links leaving each site is $n-1$ ; each link to the clouds can be considered as an added mortality rate $m$. \item This new dynamic network defines a new system whose solutions minorize those of $\Sigma(r_i^k ,\ell_{i,j}^k,m,T)$.
-This is straightforward since cutting incoming links suppresses positive terms in the right hand of \eqref{systemper2} and the addition of out going links adds negative ones. \item On each path $\Gamma^k$ of the T-circuit the maximum $r^k$ of the growth rates is attained some dominant site $\pi_{i^k(d)}$ and it is possible (lemma \ref{lemme}) to prove by direct computation that for large enough $T$, for all the sites which are down stream of $\pi_{i^k(d)}$ the growth rate is $r^k$.
+So, after one period, the value of the population size at the beginning site of the $p$-circuit is minorized by $C m^{\Lmat} \e^{T\left(\chi^{\mathcal{C}}- \mu \times m \right)}$ times the initial value.
+If this number is greater than one then the size of the population is increasing.
+The proof of this proposition, which is elementary but a bit intricate, is given in Appendix \ref{demprop}.
+From this proof, one sees that $\mu$ can be chosen equal to $n-1$, see Remark~\ref{rem:mu} just after the proof.
+But on some particular networks, we could take a $\mu$ strictly smaller than $n-1$.
+That is why we prefer to keep the constant $\mu$ indeterminate instead of $n-1$ in our statements.

+We give here the idea behind the formal proof of Appendix \ref{demprop}. \bito \item We isolate the $p$-circuit $\mathcal{C}$ from the whole dynamic network by cutting all the links incoming from outside of $\mathcal{C}$ and we add to each site of $\mathcal{C}$ outgoing links ‘‘to the clouds'' such that the total number of links leaving each site is $n-1$ ; each ‘‘link to the clouds'' can be considered as an added mortality rate $m$. \item This new dynamic network defines a new system whose solutions minorize those of \eqref{systemper2}.
+This is straightforward since cutting incoming links suppresses positive terms in the right hand of \eqref{systemper2} and the addition of out going links adds negative ones. \item On each path $\Gamma^k$ of the $p$-circuit the maximum $r^k$ of the growth rates is attained in some dominant site $\pi_{i^k(d)}$ and it is possible (Lemma \ref{lemme} of Appendix \ref{demprop}) to prove by direct computation that for large enough $T$, for all the sites which are down stream of $\pi_{i^k(d)}$ the growth rate is $r^k$.
 Actually this is straightforward in the case of two sites.
-In this case the system is :
+In this case the system is:

-\quad \quad \\ Integration of the first equation gives $ x_1(T) = \e^{T( r_1}-m)x_1(0) $ and the second one (see appendix \ref{eqlineaire})
+\quad \quad \\ Integration of the first equation gives $ x_1(T) = \e^{T( r_1-m)}x_1(0) $ and the second one (see Appendix \ref{eqlineaire})